-	So, Patanjali already on the second phrase from the Yoga Sutras is giving us clearly the definition of yoga, there is no room for misunderstanding, he is absolutely clear, Yoga is the ability of controlling your mind, so everything else are techniques (asana, kriyas, mudras, pranayama, meditation, chanting etc.) that will help you establish that state.
+So, Patanjali already on the second phrase from the Yoga Sutras is giving us clearly the definition of yoga, there is no room for misunderstanding, he is absolutely clear, Yoga is the ability to control your mind, so everything else is techniques (asana, kriyas, mudras, pranayama, meditation, chanting, etc.) that will help you establish that state.

-“Animals in nature are healthy, you can reach the end of your life as a healthy animal”, says Gregor, but somewhere at the end you will need something more than that.
+“Animals in nature are healthy, you can reach the end of your life as a healthy animal”, says Gregor, but somewhere, in the end, you will need something more than that.
 By following the yogic techniques (asana, pranayama, meditation) as they are given in the sacred texts you can gain something infinite, that not even death can take away from you.

-“This that is not cut by blades, pierced by thorns, burned by fire or drawned by waves can be experienced.”
+“This that is not cut by blades, pierced by thorns, burned by fire or drowned by waves can be experienced.”
 Bhagavad Ghita 11.23

 Annamaya kosha: Body, targeted with asana